Rebecca Sugar

-Rebecca Sugar (born July 9, 1987) is an American animator, screenwriter, producer, director, and musician.
+Rebecca Sugar (born July 9, 1987) is an American animator, storyboard artist, screenwriter, producer, director, and musician.
 A pioneer of LGBTQ representation in children's television, she (Note: Sugar uses she/her and they/them pronouns.
 This article uses she/her for consistency.) is best known for being the creator of the Cartoon Network series Steven Universe, making her the first non-binary person to independently create a series for the network; prior to coming out as non-binary, Sugar was described as the first woman to do so.

-Before Steven Universe in 2013, Sugar was a writer and storyboard artist on the animated television series Adventure Time.
+Prior to the premiere of Steven Universe in 2013, Sugar was a writer and storyboard artist on the animated television series Adventure Time.
 Her work on the two series has earned her seven Primetime Emmy Award nominations in total.

 Sugar is bisexual, non-binary, and genderqueer, using both she/her and they/them pronouns.
 Sugar's queerness has served as an inspiration for her to stress the importance of LGBT representation in the arts, especially in children's entertainment.

 Early life and education

 Sugar was raised in the Sligo Park Hills area of Silver Spring, Maryland.
 She simultaneously attended Montgomery Blair High School and the Visual Arts Center at Albert Einstein High School (where she was an arts semifinalist in the Presidential Scholar competition and won Montgomery County's prestigious Ida F. Haimovicz Visual Arts Award), both of which are located in Maryland.
 While at Blair, she drew several comics (called "The Strip" for the school's newspaper, Silver Chips) which won first place for comics in the Newspaper Individual Writing and Editing Contest.
 "The Strip" ran a comic challenging MCPS's new grading policy from 2005.
 She went on to attend the School of Visual Arts in New York.
 Sugar majored in animation and graduated with a Bachelor of Fine Arts degree in 2009.

-According to Sugar's father Rob, Rebecca and her younger brother Steven were raised with what he called "Jewish sensibilities", and both siblings observe the lighting of Hanukkah candles with their parents via Skype.
+According to Sugar's father Rob, Rebecca and her younger brother Steven were raised with what he called "Jewish sensibilities", and both siblings observed the lighting of Hanukkah candles with their parents via Skype.